-Note: in several instances a single person was responsible for covering two (2) separate protocols, i.e. First responder/Intermediate or higher staff, Intake staff/Monitor for retaliation, Intake staff/Screening for risk of victimization and abusiveness, etc. Sixteen individuals were interviewed, using twenty-two protocols.
+Note: in several instances a single person was responsible for covering two (2) separate protocols, i.e. First responder/Intermediate or higher staff, Intake staff/Monitor for retaliation, Intake staff/Screening for risk of victimization and abusiveness, etc.

 Specialized Staff Interviews: Using the list of specialized staff provided, the Auditor was able to select individuals for interviews.
 All specialized staff provided answers which were based on the line of questioning on the specific interview protocols for their position and responsibilities.
-There were sixteen individuals interviewed using twenty-two protocols.

-During interviews with specialized staff, the Auditor learned PREA investigations are initiated in several ways; the PREA boxes which are in various locations throughout the facility, "confidential" letters mailed to Investigations & Intelligence (I & I), through PREA hotline calls (6611), third party reporting, or through notifying a staff member.
+During interviews with specialized staff, the Auditor learned PREA investigations are initiated in several ways; the PREA boxes which are in various locations throughout the facility, "confidential" letters mailed to Investigations & Intelligence (I & I), GRIEVANCE boxes located throughout the facility, through PREA hotline calls (6611), third party reporting, or through notifying a staff member.
 Depending on whether the PREA compliant is classified as administrative, or criminal determines who will be assigned to investigate.
 In the event the complaint is categorized as inmate-on-inmate sexual harassment, it is assigned to the facility IPCM for follow-up.
-In the event the complaint is categorized as criminal, then it will be assigned to an investigator from the Law Enforcement Service Division of the ADOC.
+In the event the complaint is categorized as criminal, then it will be assigned to an investigator from the Law Enforcement Services Division (LESD) formerly known as the Investigations & Intelligence Division of the ADOC.

-Random Staff Interviews: At the time of the audit, there are 180 staff assigned to VCF.
+Random Staff Interviews: At the time of the audit, there are 180 staff employed at JTWP.
 Custody staff work three, eight-hour shifts.
 Non-custody staff work similar variations of the three shifts.
 Administrative staff work 8:00am to 5:00pm, Monday through Friday.